| |

 Printable Therapeutic Writing Ideas and Tips

-Share this list of writing therapy ideas with your beloved child and help her gain the benefits of journal keeping for self-therapy.
+Share this list of writing therapy ideas below with a beloved and help them gain the benefits of journal keeping for self-therapy.
+Or use these therapy journal prompts yourself.

 1. What are you struggling with right now?